|Nutrition Facts (per serving)|

 Whisk until fully incorporated.

 Make the Cocktail

 One of the most surprising parts of this cocktail is how the beer is treated.
-Unlike most beer mixed drinks, we are only using the foam as a garnish to top off the drink.
+Unlike most beer mixed drinks, only the foam is used as a garnish to top off the drink.
 And, yes, that means this is one of the few times when shaking your beer is a good thing.
-Just be sure to do it in the shaker and not the bottle.
-We all know the mess that can make.
+Just be sure to do it in the shaker and not the bottle or you'll end up with quite the mess!

-Pour a quarter of a bottle of beer into a cocktail shaker.
+Pour a quarter of a bottle of beer into a cocktail shaker and shake until foamy.

 Spoon the beer foam on top of the cocktail to garnish.

-You will notice that this recipe calls for very specific brands of each ingredient.
+This recipe was designed for very specific brands of each ingredient: Maker's Mark Bourbon, Evan Williams Honey Reserve, Shiner Hefeweizen, and Jack Daniel's Honey Smokehouse.
 While not necessary, it may be wise to stick to these recommendations so you can get the true taste of the drink.
-It's very likely that changing even one of these elements may not create the intended flavor and that may lead to disappointment.
+It's very likely that changing even one of these elements may not create the intended flavor and might leave you disappointed.